seapagan/form-catch/README.md

 uvicorn main:app --reload
 ```

+The above uvicorn command is also aliased to `poe serve` for ease of use.

-The above command starts the server running on <http://localhost:8000>, and it
+This command starts the server running on <http://localhost:8000>, and it
 will automatically reload when it detects any changes as you develop.

 **Important** - this is only useful during development mode!
 For a production